Dave-team/Knowledge-base/Business-Intelligence/BI development.md

 # BI development

 ## Project charter
 Create an initial high level project charter with the project objectives, scope, approach, involved parties and team staffing, success criteria, constraints, assumptions, and risks.
 This should include a high level architecture of the different data sources and ideally the most important dimensions (high level bus matrix).
-It should also have a list of high level priorities: teams / processes to get BI for and in what phase these will be implemented.
+It should also have a list of high level priorities: teams / processes to get BI for and in what phase these will be implemented - this could be a high level gannt chart out of which individual tasks will be added to a backlog / PM tool.
 Note that this starts of as a draft and will be updated incrementally

 ## Requirements gathering